apl-cornell/SCIF/docs/Introduction/layout-of-a-scif-source-file.md

             methods
 -->

-A SCIF source file can contain multiple SCIF contracts definitions.
-This section serves as a quick overview of the SCIF file layout.
+A SCIF source file can contain multiple SCIF contract and interface definitions.
+This section serves as a quick overview of the source file structure.

-An example:
+Below is an example of a contract named `LocalTrust`.
+It has two private integer (`uint`) fields named `highValue` and `lowValue`, which represent more-trusted and less-trusted data respectively, as indicated by the label annotations `{high}` and `{low}`.
+The contract also defines some methods for accessing the fields.
+Importantly, the methods that change values of the fields are similarly labeled.
+Because `setHigh` is labeled `{high}`, only sufficiently trusted contracts can call this method.

 ```scif
 contract LocalTrust {